ship-of-the-desert/MongoDB-and-Mongoose/driver.md

 ### Views
- - Add an EJS file in your views called `new.ejs`
+ - Create the following EJS files in your `views` folder: `new.ejs show.ejs index.ejs`
- - Create a form in `new.ejs` to add data to your
+ - Create a form in `new.ejs` to add data to your company collection

  > Remember to require your model in your server.js